mechmotum/mechmotum.github.io/content/jupyter_winter2019.rst

 We ran into a few issues during the installation process.
 The Ansible script in the repository was missing some required installations.
 The package `python3-distutils` is required by JupyterHub but was not installed.
-We suspect that the package may have been part of Ubuntu 16.04, so it is possible that the Ansible script did not need to specify installing `python3-disutils` previously.
+The package was a part of Ubuntu 16.04, so the Ansible script did not need to specify installing `python3-disutils` previously.
 This was fixed in the Ansible Playbook via `this commit <https://github.com/mechmotum/jupyterhub-deploy-teaching/commit/51b070a9ae3223d1919ec56323411ef455d642e5>`__.